Making This Website

 Creating an MVP-website

-1. Trying build the entire website from scratch but make it look as pretty as professional sites
+1. Trying build the entire website from raw HTML+CSS+JS and make it look as pretty as professional sites

 2. Googling “do I need a CSS framework” and “best CSS framework”

-4. Trying to shoe-horn in CSS from a cool template into my from scratch website
+5. Trying to shoe-horn in CSS from a cool template into my from-scratch website

-5. Scrapping the from scratch website and trying to build on a fancy template
+6. Scrapping the from scratch-website and trying to build on a fancy template

 I went simple and used the built-in Astro blog template.